ashleshagottioati/AGRIBOT-using-ARDUINO/README.md

 # AGRIBOT-using-ARDUINO
-Agribot prototype for automated soil ploughing, auto watering and letting know the farmer, featuring Arduino Uno, motor drivers, sensors, and Bluetooth module for smart agricultural operations.
+an agricultural robot (Agribot) designed for soil ploughing and monitoring.
+The setup includes an Arduino Uno microcontroller, various sensors and modules, a Bluetooth module, motor driver circuits, and a ploughing mechanism powered by DC motors.
+The system appears to be built for automation of soil preparation and could potentially support features like soil moisture sensing, obstacle detection, and wireless communication for control and monitoring.